advance100/doc_webpack/shimming-modules.md

 There are cases where you want a module to export itself to the global context.

-Don't do this if you don't really need this
+Don't do this unless you really need this.

 ## [`expose-loader`](https://github.com/webpack/expose-loader)